SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/video-meetings/email-setup-in-superoffice.md

 # Email setup for video meetings

-To be able to send and receive email invitations to video meetings (to/from external users), you must have configured your email setup in SuperOffice CRM (user client) or use SuperOffice Mail Link.
+To send and receive email invitations to video meetings (to/from external users), you must have configured your email setup in SuperOffice CRM (user client) or use SuperOffice Mail Link.

 ## Setup: Receive an invitation by email from external users

-To be able to receive an invitation by email from external users, you must:
+To receive an invitation by email from external users, you must:

 * configure your email setup in SuperOffice Inbox, or